2025 78th Troop Command Best Warrior Competition (B-Roll - Day 2)

-The 78th Troop Command Soldiers conduct a weapons round robin, initial military training lane, medical and communication lane, and a land navigation during the 78th Troop Command Best Warrior Competition Feb.
-1, 2025, at the Clay National Guard Center, Marietta, Georgia.
+The 78th Troop Command Soldiers partake in the Weapons Round Robin, initial military training (IMT) lane, medical, communications lane, and land navigation events the second day of the 78th Troop Command Best Warrior Competition Feb.
+2, 2025, at the Clay National Guard Center, Marietta, Georgia.
 The competition demonstrates the readiness and lethality of 78th Troop Command Soldiers by testing the competitors with physical fitness assessments, written exams, and other warrior tasks and battle drills.
 (U.S. Army National Guard video by Spc.
 Kemarvo Smith)

 |Date Taken: